5 Reasons Rabbits Rock

 With so many good reasons to bring a pet into your life the only real decision you face is, which type of rabbit is right for your family?

 So Many Reasons We Love Rabbits

-Aside from their adorable little faces, there are many reasons to love rabbits.
+Aside from their adorable little faces, there are many reasons to love rabbits as family pets.
 For instance, did you know that many people who suffer allergies to dogs and cats don’t face the same problem with rabbits?
 If you’ve always wanted an animal in your life but find yourself with watery eyes and a runny nose around Fido, Peter Cottontail may be just what you’re looking for!

 1) Eco-Friendly – Bunnies don’t ask you for much, other than your love.
 They are perfectly happy nibbling on a wide variety of tasty herbs, fruit and vegetables that you can grow for them right in your own back garden.
 Not only that, but if you use a natural litter, you can compost their waste.

 2) Long Lives – Rabbits can live up to 10-12 years, so your furry companion will be with you and your family for a long time to come.

 3) Low Maintenance – Are you worried you’ll still be the one doing most of the caregiving many days even if your children swear to you that they’ll take care of their new pet?
 Don’t worry, rabbits don’t require daily walks, can be litter box trained, and though they do require vet visits they don’t need regular vaccines.
 As a result, rabbits make great starter pets for your children.